gavinrozzi/grwebsite/src/content/media/civic-tech-podcast.md

 featured: true
 ---

-Joined the New Jersey Department of Community Affairs' "Community at the Core" podcast for their second episode, "Data for Action," to discuss how data-driven insights are transforming decision-making across state government.
+Joined the New Jersey Department of Community Affairs' "Community at the Core: A DCA Podcast" for their second episode, "Data for Action," to discuss how data-driven insights are transforming decision-making across state government.

 ## Episode Overview